lallemel/CharmDimuon-Generator/README.md

 Contact: lallemen@ualberta.ca or louise.lallement@etu.univ-grenoble-alpes.fr
 Working with: Sourav Sarkar, Juan Pablo Yáñez

 The target nucleons are sampled based on their composition in water.
-Using PYTHIA and DIRE framework and the generated neutrino energies, a million muon neutrino CC DIS interactions with the target nucleons are simulated to produce outgoing muons and charm quarks, which then undergo the hadronization process.
+Using PYTHIA and DIRE framework and the previously generated neutrino energies, a million muon neutrino CC DIS interactions with the target nucleons are simulated to produce outgoing muons and charm quarks, which then undergo the hadronization process.

 ## Terminal Set-Up